- 1 606.1.1 Types of Guardrail

 Length of Need

 The length of guardrail needed to shield a fixed feature (length of need) is dependent on the location and geometrics of the object, direction(s) of traffic, posted speed, traffic volume, and type and location of traffic barrier.
-The length of need and the flare rate of the guardrail shall be determined in accordance with the procedures contained in Section 5.6.4 of the AASHTO Roadside Design Guide.
+The length of need and the flare rate of the guardrail shall be determined in accordance with the procedures contained in Sections 5.6.3 and 5.6.4 of the AASHTO Roadside Design Guide.
 The general geometric data covering the length of need are illustrated on Figure 5.39 of the Roadside Design Guide.

 Guardrail protection for fixed objects such as trees or utility poles may be necessary.
 If this protection is required, the protection is determined from the near lane on one-direction roadways and from both lanes on a two-direction roadway.
 Guardrail is warranted in advance of any fixed object located within the clear zone provided the object is potentially more damaging than the guardrail if struck by a vehicle and the object cannot be economically removed, relocated, or made crashworthy by means of breakaway type construction.
 When designing a barrier for a fill slope, the length of need begins at the point where the need for barrier is recommended.

 When barrier is to be installed on the outside of a horizontal curve, the length of need can be determined graphically.
 For installations on the inside of a curve, determine the length of need as though it were straight.
 Also, consider the flare rate, barrier deflection, and barrier end treatment to be used.

 When guardrail is placed in a median, consider the potential for impact from opposing traffic when conducting a length of need analysis.
 When guardrail is placed on either side of objects in the median, consider whether the trailing end of each run of guardrail will shield the leading end of the opposing guardrail.
 Shield the leading end when it is within the clear zone of opposing traffic.
 This is also a consideration for outer roads.